m4gh3/crust/README.md

 ## How does the current example work?

-After you built the current m4gpiler run the command `./m4gpiler` in this repo directory.
+After you built the current crustc run the command `./crustc` in this repo directory.

 You can type expressions like `(1+2)*3+1+2` and it should display the result.